tztian/bakemates/README.md

 ### Buyers
 #### Creating an Account
 On the landing page, select `Sign up` at the top right corner, then select `Taster`.
 Fill out your information to create your account.
-To edit your profile, go to `Edit Profile` and fill out the optional fields; this will make your items
+To see your profile and order history go to `Hello [username]!!`.
+To edit your information, click on `Edit Profile` and fill out the optional information.
+Once you are finished purchasing baked goods to your heart's content, don't forget to `Log Out` of the application. `Sign in` to access your account again in the future.

 #### Searching for Baked Goods
+On the landing page, search for your desired pastries within your city using the search bar.
+This will bring you to the listing page displaying the

 #### Placing Orders
+Clicking on the image of an item will bring your to the items page, where

 #### Leaving a Review

 ### Bakers
 #### Creating an Account

-#### Adding Items to the Listing
+#### Managing Your Items

 #### Checking and Fulfilling Orders